• Skip to primary navigation

 A corner slice of jalapeno cornbread on a white plate.

 You can make it in a casserole dish, a cast-iron skillet, or turn it into muffins!
 Then, serve this Cheesy Jalapeño Cornbread with a big schmear of butter and a drizzle of honey for an easy (and seriously irresistible) side dish.
-It’s perfect alongside a hearty bowl of Texas chili and great for potluck BBQs, holidays, and more!
+It’s perfect alongside a hearty bowl of Texas chili, Cabbage and Sausage, and great for potlucks BBQs, holidays, and more!

 HOW TO MAKE JALAPENO CORNBREAD